- General Overview

 We understand that it is important for you to know what possible career opportunities and acquired skills are attained as a result of completing a degree in a particular program.
 The Major2Career worksheet for Communication provides information to consider as you choose the degree path that makes the most sense for you, your career, and your educational goals.

 A transfer student is an applicant who has attempted twelve semester hours of credit or more since graduating from high school or earning a GED.
 Students should have a cumulative grade point average of at least 2.0 unless otherwise indicated by the desired program.
-For more information about how your courses might transfer to USM, contact Enrollment Advisor Ashley Collins for an unofficial transfer credit evaluation.
+For more information about how your courses might transfer to USM, contact Enrollment Advisor Joe Pagano for an unofficial transfer credit evaluation.

 Ready to apply?
 Review the Transfer Student Checklist and submit your online application today!